welainom/BlueStamp-Engineering-William-Liu/index.md

 ![Headstone Image](rpi.png)
 ![Headstone Image](hbridge (1).jpg)

-Figure 1: Raspberry Pi 4, Figure 2: L298H Driver Board
+Figure 1: Raspberry Pi 4.
+Image Credit: <a href="https://www.raspberrypi.com/products/raspberry-pi-4-model-b/"> <ins>Link</ins> </a> , Figure 2: L298H Driver Board.
+Image Credit: <a href="https://www.allaboutcircuits.com/technical-articles/difference-slow-decay-mode-fast-decay-mode-h-bridge-dc-motor-applications/"> <ins>Link</ins> </a>

 **Challenges:**
 When completing this milestone, I faced a number of challenges.
 Firstly, connecting the Raspberry Pi to my computer took a whole day of trial and error until it finally connected.
 Additionally, the wiring was a challenge.
 It took me a while to find out which output and input pins on the L298H Driver Board corresponded with which motor.
 After I finished these tasks, writing code was much simpler.